yankmo/HAG/README_EN.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please check our [Contributing Guide](CONTRIBUTING.md) for details.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)